arthurdouillard/hugo-website/content/post/faster-rcnn.md

 ![RoI Pooling](/figures/roi_pooling.svg)

-Objects have very different sizes, and so are the boxes extracted from the feature maps.
+Objects have different sizes, and so are the boxes extracted from the feature maps.
 To normalize their size a max pooling is done.
 Note that it does not really matter if the height or width of the extracted box is not even:

 ![RoI pooling](/figures/roi_pooling2.svg)

-Those extracted fixed-size feature maps (one per filter per object) are then fed to several fully connected layers.
+Those extracted fixed-size feature maps (one per filter per object) are then fed to fully connected layers.
 At some point, the network split into two sub-networks.
 One is designed to classify the class with a softmax activation.
 The other is a regressor with 4 values: The coordinates of the top-left point of the box and its width & height.